With Cloud, you can share Sketch documents and Libraries with others, collaborate and gather feedback, or store your designs privately in the cloud.

 Inviting People to Your Team

-To add people to your Team, make sure you’re logged into Sketch Cloud and in your Team’s workspace (use the drop-down menu in the top-left corner to make sure it’s showing your team’s name) Click on the cog icon in the top-right corner of your Team’s workspace to head to your Team’s settings, scroll down, then click on the Invite Member button.
+To add people to your Team, make sure you’re logged into Sketch Cloud and in your Team’s workspace (use the drop-down menu in the top-left corner to make sure it’s showing your team’s name) Click on the cog icon at the bottom of the sidebar in your Team’s workspace to head to your Team’s settings, scroll down, then click on the Invite Member button.